Sycamore Tree – Features, Uses, Types and How to Grow

 Platanus wrightii, the Arizona sycamore tree, is indigenous to the American southwest, specifically Arizona and New Mexico.
 It’s also prominent in some parts of Northern Mexico, including Chihuahua, Sonora, and Sinaloa regions.

-You will find Arizona sycamores in Arizona, New Mexico and Mexico in areas between 2,000 – 6,000 feet in elevation.
+Arizona sycamores grow in Arizona, New Mexico and Mexico in areas between 2,000 – 6,000 feet in elevation.
 This rugged shade tree thrives in riparian washes and canyon bottoms.
 Oftentimes, you will see them lining trees and in parks to provide shade.

-The Arizona sycamore grows up to 80 feet in height.
+Arizona sycamores grow up to 80 feet in height.
 Their canopies span up to 60 feet wide.

 A woody deciduous perennial, Arizona sycamores have green leaves and clusters of buttonballs which hold seeds.
 These are clustered into pendant chains of three or more balls.